knobs-dev/indid-documentation/sdk/adminSdk.md

 ## createAccount

-A method for creating(deploying) a smart contract wallet, requires CUs.
+A method for creating(deploying) a smart contract wallet, requires Credits.
 The salt defaults to 0 and should be changed only if the same owner wants to deploy multiple smart contract wallets.
 The field opts is only needed when the values set at project creation should be overridden.

 Returns the address and the task ID of the deploy transaction inside an `ICreateAccountResponse`.